-I have been the MP for Halesowen & Rowley Regis since May 2010, and during that time I have worked to support local people, businesses, charities, friends groups, local churches and other local voluntary organisations to ensure that our area is a better place to live, work, do business and raise a family.
+I have been the MP for Halesowen & Rowley Regis since May 2010, and during that time I have worked to support local people, businesses, charities, friends groups, churches and other voluntary organisations to ensure that our area is a better place to live, work, do business and raise a family.

 Before becoming an MP I ran a small business specialising in computer software, and also founded an independent campaign called ‘Mind the Gap’ to encourage civic action and more local grass roots involvement in politics.
 I also worked as Chief Executive of Localis, a local government think tank, where we worked to produce ideas to give local people more of a say over how decisions made by local and national governments affect them.
 I regularly use the experiences I gained before 2010 to help me understand the challenges of local people and businesses and think about how I can best support them.

 Since becoming an MP I have regularly hosted Jobs & Skills Fairs in Halesowen & Rowley Regis, bringing together local employers and training providers to boost employment prospects for local people.
 I have also championed better support for mental health and have hosted roundtable meetings with providers to see how the support provided can be extended and improved.
 I’ve joined in with many community projects including litter picks and clean up events, and I’ve ran surgeries in the constituency, to talk to local people about the challenges they are facing and seeing where I can help.